“We all have dreams and passions – those which can be easily believed, and those which we don’t reveal to avoid making a joke of ourselves.”

 Dreamers are vulnerable, always close to quitting and losing hope.
 Be prepared to doubt yourself, to fear uncertainties, to fail or to feel miserable.

-You might begin to see yourself as others see you – an idiot, in most cases.
+You might begin to see yourself as others see you – as an idiot, in most cases.

 You can survive, along with your hopes, but only as long as you stand on your own feet.
 The moment you lose your faith, it ends.